liltable/V9/README.md

 # Visionary IX (V9)

 A UCI compliant chess engine written in the V programming language.\
-Current Version: 0.4 (+60 elo)\
+Current Version: 0.5 (+10 elo)\
-Changelog: Added a bonus for killer moves in the sketchy move ordering scheme.
+Changelog: Incremented the depth when the side to move is in check in the search loop.

 ## Features
 - [x] Legal Move Generation